-The snow has finally melted and I am sure we are all turning our minds to summer vacation and planning road trips.
-After a long harsh winter, your motor vehicle will need a good once-over to ensure you have worry-free summer driving.
-You can take some very simple steps on your own to ensure the basic maintenance of your vehicle, but you should also consider having a professional do a spring/summer checkup.
-Whether you do it yourself, or have it done by a qualified mechanic, here are some things that should be considered to enjoy comfortable and safe travels this coming summer.
+The snow has finally melted and I am sure we are all turning our minds to summer vacation and perhaps planning road trips.
+During the COVID-19 pandemic, some of us may have used our cars more or less often than usual.
+Whether your motor vehicle saw extra use or sat in the garage, after a long harsh winter, your vehicle will need a good once-over to ensure you have worry-free summer driving.
+You can take some very simple steps on your own to ensure the basic maintenance of your vehicle, but you should also consider having a qualified mechanic do a spring/summer checkup.
+Whether you do this work yourself, or have it done by a professional, here are some things that you should be considering in order to enjoy comfortable and safe travels this coming summer.

 Test those tires

-If you used winter tires, they must obviously be switched over.
+If you followed my earlier recommendation and installed winter tires, they must obviously be switched over again.
 Summer tires have different tread patterns to ensure better gripping on wet and warm roadways.
 Make sure your summer tires are inspected for wear and damage before they are installed and that they are properly inflated.
 If you are running on the same all-season tires, be sure they are thoroughly inspected and that the tire pressure is checked.
 You should also consider rotating and balancing the tires every time you change them over, and with the change of seasons from winter to summer to winter.

 Cool ride ahead

 We take air-conditioning for granted in our cars.
 But it should be checked to ensure it’s functioning correctly.
 Strange noises or odors are an indication of a problem that needs to be addressed.
-Even without those sounds and smells, a qualified auto mechanic should thoroughly inspect the system to ensure it’s running optimally. , It may need to be cleaned, a leak may need to be fixed , or the system simply needs a top up.
+Even without those sounds and smells, a qualified auto mechanic should thoroughly inspect the system to ensure it’s running optimally prior to the onset of hot summer weather.
+It may need to be cleaned, a leak may need to be fixed, or the system may simply need a fluid top up.

 Here’s to a clear view